dgroomes/vanilla-kafka/streams-zip-codes/README.md

 * DONE (This is already implemented because we're using keys) De-duplicate the same ZIP area records
 * Compute state-level ZIP area average population
 * Compute overall-level ZIP area average population
+* DONE Use a KTable for zip area records because they represent a changelog stream and not an event stream.
+Read the Kafka Streams docs on KStreams vs KTable, they are really good.

+### Wish List

+Items I wish to implement for this project:

+* Extract all Kafka Streams DSL operations into their own methods so that it is easier to visually trace the topology code.
+It is easy to get lost in the Java types and the topology edges in the topology graph!

 ## Reference